Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-3/02-genomics-with-R-&-bioconductor-II.md

 table(strand(txs))
 ```

-The `transcripts()` function convieniently returns a **GRanges** class object. this means we can apply all the same methods and accessor functions we used in the previous lesson to the transcript data here (e.g. seqnames(), strand(), findOverlaps(), etc.).
-There are also several other useful accessor functions that we can use to return specific subsets of the data in our `TxDb` object.
+The `transcripts()` function conveniently returns a GRanges class object.
+This means we can apply all the same methods and accessor functions we used in the previous lesson to the transcript data here (e.g. `seqnames()`, `strand()`, `findOverlaps()`, etc.).
+There are also several other useful accessor functions that we can use to return specific subsets of the data in our TxDb object.
 ```r
 # retireve all the exon ranges
 ex <- exons(txdb)